Suella Braverman’s numbers on small boats are completely wrong | Tom Peck

 In her speech to the commons, the home secretary claimed: “There are 100 million people around the world who could qualify for protection under our current laws.
 Let’s be clear.
 They are coming here.”

-A Carticle she wrote the following day repeated the claim and went further suggesting that there were “likely billions more” eager to come to the UK if possible.
+An article she wrote the following day repeated the claim and went further suggesting that there were “likely billions more” eager to come to the UK if possible.

-In reality just 85,000 people have arrived in the UK in small boats across the Channel since 2018 – just 17,000 a year on average.
+In reality, just 85,000 people have arrived in the UK in small boats across the Channel since 2018 – just 17,000 a year on average.

 Even the relatively high 45,000 people who arrived in the UK last year to seek asylum by crossing the channel on small boats pales into comparison – at just 0.045 per cent of Braverman’s touted 100 million figure.
 In total, around 90,000 people applied for asylum in the UK in 2022.